What are Subscription Payments and Recurring Payment Processing

-- Easy Cancellation: Merchants are required to provide a simple means of cancelling their recurring billing services so customers can do it without trouble.
-Whether its by providing an online solution or another method, customers need to be given an easy way to opt-out on their own.
+- Easy Cancellation: Merchants must provide a simple way for customers to cancel their subscriptions so customers can do it hassle-free.
+Whether it’s by providing an online solution or another method, customers need to be given an easy way to opt-out on their own.

-Finding the Best Recurring Payment System
+Finding the Best Recurring Payment Processor for Subscription Payments

 - Tolerance for Subscription Businesses